Andy Harris (politician): Electoral reform

 In 2004, Harris criticized a state plan to use electronic voting machines in the 2004 general election and introduced a bill requiring voting machines to print voters' choices onto a paper ballot.
 He later unsuccessfully sued to block the state from using electronic voting machines during the 2004 elections.
 In 2006, Harris again criticized the state for using electronic voting machines in its 2006 elections, claiming without evidence that it would lead to voter fraud and suggesting that Iraq and Afghanistan "had more secure elections than Maryland does".

 In 2008, Harris supported a bill that would require voters to show proof of citizenship to participate in Maryland elections.

 In 2018, Harris introduced the Protecting Election Systems from Foreign Control Act, which would ban state election boards from contracting with foreign election systems vendors.

 In October 2024, Harris suggested that the North Carolina legislature should pre-emptively override the popular vote results in the presidential election and award its electors to Donald Trump because of the impact that Hurricane Helene had on Republican-leaning districts.

+In June 2026, Harris co-sponsored a resolution to repeal the Seventeenth Amendment to the United States Constitution, which allows for the election of U.S. senators.